NuttapolKhumdang/EExpressEcommerce/README.md

 # Installation and Setup Instructions

 Clone down this repository.
-You will need `node` and `npm` installed globally on your machine. and `MongoDB Server` (optional) if you want to store data in your server or use `Mongo Atlas` instread of MongoDB Server
+You will need `node` and `npm` installed globally on your machine. and `MongoDB Server` (optional) if you want to store data in your server or use `MongoDB Atlas` instead of MongoDB Server
 ## Installation

 Install node package